casey/just/README.md

 Pre-built binaries for Linux, MacOS, and Windows can be found on [the releases page](https://github.com/casey/just/releases).

-You can use the following command on Linux, MacOS, or Windows to download the latest release, just replace `DEST` with the directory where you’d like to put `just`:
+You can use the following command on Linux, MacOS, or Windows to download the latest release, just replace `DEST` with the directory where you'd like to put `just`:

 ```sh
 curl --proto '=https' --tlsv1.2 -sSf https://just.systems/install.sh | bash -s -- --to DEST